kziv/foo-mvc/apps/README.md

 EXAMPLE

-See the ExampleApp folder for sample files
+See the ExampleApp folder for sample files.